-The Memorial's Boer War nominal roll has been compiled using P.L.
+The Memorial's Pre First World War Conflicts Nominal Rolls Boer War information has been compiled using P.L.
 Murray's Official records of the Australian contingents to the war in South Africa 1899–1902 (Melbourne: Government Printer, 1911) as a major source.
 This book has a brief history of each contingent, lists men serving in each contingent (not all names are included, others are spelt incorrectly), and gives some information about officers.
 Many men enlisted in Britain or South Africa, and are not within the intended scope of the volume.
 The volume has no contents list or index.

 Other lists of those who served in the Boer War

 - Australians serving in the Boer War

 - The General Orders for the colonial (and, after 1901, Commonwealth) Military Forces include troopship information, both for ships going to and returning from South Africa.
 They usually list units and their officers and, occasionally, have a full embarkation roll of soldiers.
 The General Orders are in date order, so to find a particular voyage it is necessary to have a rough idea of its dates.
 P.L.
 Murray, Official records of the Australian military contingents to the war in South Africa (1911) and Craig Wilcox Australia's Boer War : the war in South Africa, 1899-1902 (2002) may provide some assistance.
 General Orders are in official records series AWM1 3/19, AWM1 3/20 and AWM1 3/41.